Post updated with links to include cleaning items you can still get in stock on Amazon on April 7, 2020.

 With the holidays fast-approaching it’s time to get the house in order for your family and guests.
 One of my secret tools is Clorox bleach.
 I know many of you have Clorox® in your home, but did you know it has tons of uses?
 Well, I’m here to help.
+And just as a caveat, make sure if you’re cleaning with bleach that you don’t wear your favorite shirt or evening gown and you always protect your hands.
+Some cheap and simple rubber gloves you can pick up from Amazon will be fine!
 Here’s my 10 favorite ways to clean with Clorox…

 1. Sanitize toys.